 The fishing beach of Cala en Baster, the island of Formentera

 The natural bay surrounded by tall rocks lies in the northeastern part of Formentera.
 Due to its inaccessibility, this island is absolutely full of deserted beaches.
 On the Cala en Baster beach you can see unusual wooden walkways, used by local fishermen who are often the only ones you meet on the entire beach.
 Their boats are hidden in caves carved directly in the rock itself.
 The multitude of interesting caves and crevices in the cliffs will delight every lover of underwater life.

 The charming beach of Cala Macarellet, the island of Menorca

 The beautiful beaches of Menorca can be found in the dozen.
 We recommend the tiny beach of Cala Macarelleta huddled between rocks and pines.
 The white sand and turquoise sea will instantly take you off to the Caribbean and soothe your soul.

 We've made our choice, have you decided where to go next year yet?
-Transport yourself from the bleak autumn straight onto a boat, where the sun shines and the air is warm.
+Imagine yourself on a boat, where the sun shines and the air is warm.
 There are gorgeous and deserted beaches will hundreds of boats still available.
-Get a First Minute discount on a boat and only pay 15 % of the deposit.